-Advertisement - We love the ambiance that traditional businesses like the Scottish Glenfiddich Whiskey Distilleries exude.
-Valuable whiskeys are often stored in old oak barrels behind stone walls for decades.
-At Glenfiddich there are even whiskeys that are older than 125 years.
-If you approach a whiskey distillery, you will smell the wonderful scent of the “angel's share” before entering the production facility.
-This is the name of the aroma that is released through the pores of the oak barrels into the environment - a wonderful appetite stimulator to taste this high-proof barley juice.
-Triple-distilled whiskeys are produced at Glenfiddich's traditional whiskey distillery.
-This is where the world's most awarded single malt Scotch whiskey comes from!
+We love the ambience that old traditional businesses such as the Glenfiddich Whiskey Distillery in Scotland exude.
+The whiskeys are often stored in oak barrels for decades behind stone walls.
+Glenfiddich even has whiskeys that are more than 125 years old.
+If you approach a whiskey distillery, you can already smell the scent of the “angel's share” before entering the production facility.
+This is the name of the aroma that is released into the environment through the pores of the oak barrels.
+An appetizer to try this barley juice.
+The whiskey distillery in Glenfiddich distills the whiskeys three times.
+This is where the single malt scotch whiskey with the most awards worldwide comes from!

 Glenfiddich Whiskey - since 1887 family-owned

-The specialty of Glenfiddich whiskey is that the Scottish whiskey distillery in Dufftown is still family owned.
-The distillery was founded by William Grant in the summer 1887.
-With 47 years, the father of seven sons and two daughters put everything on a map and built the distillery together with his children by hand.
-Stone by stone, the distillery was created, in which today decades-old whiskeys mature.
-The oldest whiskey currently on the market is the Glenfiddich 125th Anniversary Edition with its particularly strong and smoky aroma, which smells of fresh fruits, jams and spices.
+The special thing about Glenfiddich Whiskey is that the whiskey distillery in Dufftown is still family-owned to this day.
+Founded by William Grant in the summer of 1887, the distillery still exists today.
+At the age of 47, the father of seven sons and two daughters put everything on one card.
+He built the distillery by hand together with his children.
+The distillery was built stone by stone, in which whiskey types mature over decades.
+The oldest whiskey is the Glenfiddich 125th Anniversary Edition with its strong and smoky aroma that smells of fresh fruits, jam and spices.

-The name "Glenfiddich" is Gaelic and means something like the "valley of the deer".
-While other Scottish whiskey distilleries closed their doors during prohibition, Glenfiddich Whiskey used the time to ripen his whiskeys.
-Therefore, after the end of the alcohol ban, the whiskey distillers from Dufftown were perfectly positioned to sell their excellent whiskeys all over the world.
-William Grant's values and visions still determine the production of the world's most awarded single malt scotch whiskey.
-The courage and pioneering spirit of the Glenfiddich founder has been passed down from generation to generation since 1887.
-This story shows the video "Magnificent Ten", which shows the beginning of the "Maverick Whiskey Makers of Dufftown".
-The descendants of William Grant still follow the visions and dreams of the founder of Glenfiddich.
-They do things in their own special way and set up their own rules.
+The name "Glenfiddich" is Gaelic.
+It means something like the "Valley of the Deer".
+While other whiskey distilleries in Scotland closed their doors during Prohibition, Glenfiddich Whiskey used the time to let its whiskeys mature.
+Therefore, after the end of the alcohol ban, the whiskey distillers from Dufftown were perfectly positioned to sell their whiskeys all over the world.
+The values and visions of William Grant still determine the production of the single malt Scotch whiskey with the most awards in the world.
+The courage and pioneering spirit of the Glenfiddich founder has been passed on from one generation to the next.
+Since 1887.
+The descendants of William Grant continue to follow the visions and dreams of the founder of Glenfiddich to this day.
+They do things their own way and make their rules for it.
 Just like William Grant once did.

-Tips on wine and drinks can be found in Wine tourism - Wine Regions.
+Tips on wine and drinks can be found at Wine tourism - wine regions.

 Text: © Copyright Monika Fuchs, TravelWorldOnline